Son of the Velvet Rat

-Son of the Velvet Rat is a folk noir band from Austria currently based in Joshua Tree, California.
+Son of the Velvet Rat is a folk noir band from Austria currently based in Joshua Tree, California, United States.

 History

 Son of the Velvet Rat was founded in 2003 by Austrian songwriter Georg Altziebler and organist and accordionist Heike Binder.
 Their style is described as folk noir, folk rock, garage rock and Americana, and they cite musical inspiration from Townes Van Zandt, Georges Brassens and Dead Moon.
 Son of the Velvet Rat have also drawn comparisons to Bob Dylan, Leonhard Cohen, Tom Waits, Nick Cave and Radiohead.

 The band started out with the sparsely instrumented releases, Spare Some Sugar [For the Rat] and By My Side, by the California indie label Starfish Records.
 In 2006, they were signed by Vienna indie label Monkey, and released the album Playground, which focuses on love, loneliness and pain.
 The album Loss & Love was released in 2007, and the song "Fall With Me" reached No. 3 on the FM4 charts, and No. 47 on their 2007 chart.
 In 2008, Son of the Velvet Rat was nominated for the Amadeus Austrian Music Award in the Alternative category, and they performed on BalconyTV.
 The album Animals was released in 2009.
 Both Loss & Love and Animals were produced by Ken Coomer.
 Wiener Zeitung named Red Chamber Music the Best Austrian Album of the Year in 2011, and it reached No. 52 on the Austria Top 40.
 The album features a collaboration with Lucinda Williams, and liner notes by Peter Jesperson.

-Altziebler was named Best Austrian Singer/Songwriter Ever in 2012, by Kurier.
+Altziebler was named Best Austrian Singer/Songwriter ever in 2012, by Kurier.
 That year, he also published a collection of song lyrics in his book Songs.
 Their following release, Firedancer, also received the title Best Austrian Album of the Year, and reached No. 61 on the [Austria Top 40.
 It was released in the US on 21 March 2014.

-In addition, two ‘Best Of’ compilation albums have been released by Monkey, beginning with Monkey Years in 2010 and followed in 2020 by Monkey Years 2.
+In addition, two compilation albums have been released by Monkey, beginning with Monkey Years in 2010 and followed in 2020 by Monkey Years 2.

 Son of the Velvet Rat toured throughout the United States and Europe.
 Some of their records have been released by the South Korean label, Polyphone.